Essential Self-Adjointness of Anti-Commutative Operators

 \section{Introduction and Main Theorem}

-In this paper we consider the essential self-adjointness of symmetric operators satisfying anti-commutation relations.
-Let $H$ be a linear operator on a separable Hilbert space $\ms{H}$.
-It is said that $H$ is symmetric if $H \; \subset H^{\ast}$, that is $\ms{D} (H) \subset \ms{D} (H^{\ast})$ and $H^{\ast} \Psi = H \Psi $ for $\Psi \in \ms{D} (H)$, and we say that $H$ is self-adjoint if $H = H^{\ast}$.
-In particular it is said that $H$ is essentially self-adjoint if its closure $\overline{H}$ is self-adjoint.
-We are interested in conditions under which a symmetric operator has its self-adjoint extension.
-The Glimm-Jaffe-Nelson commutator theorem (\cite{Ar}; Theorem 2.32, \cite{RS2}; Theorem X.36) is one criteria to show the essential self-adjointness for commuting symmetric operators.
-The commutator theorem shows that if a symmetric operator $H$ and a self-adjoint operator $S$ obey a commutation relation on a dense subspace $\ms{D}$ which is a core of $S$, then $H$ is essentially self-adjoint on $\ms{D}$.
-Historically, Glimm-Jaffe \cite{GJ72} and Nelson \cite{Ne72} investigated the commutator theorem for the application to quantum field models, and Faris-Lavine \cite{FL74} considered its application to the quantum mechanical models.
-We investigate an anti-commutative version of the commutator theorem and prove that a multiple commutator formula follows.
+In this article we consider the essential self-adjointness of symmetric operators satisfying anti-commutation relations.
+Let $H$ be a symmetric operator on a Hilbert space $\ms{H}$, i.e., $H$ satisfies $H \subset H^{\ast}$.
+It is said that $H$ is self-adjoint if $H = H^{\ast}$ and $H$ is essentially self-adjoint if its closure $\overline{H}$ is self-adjoint.
+We are interested in conditions under which a symmetric operator is essentially self-adjoint.
+The Glimm-Jaffe-Nelson commutator theorem (e.g., \cite{Ar}; Theorem 2.32, \cite{RS2}; Theorem X.36) is one criterion for the essential self-adjointness of commutative symmetric operators.
+The commutator theorem shows that if a symmetric operator $H$ and a self-adjoint operator $X$ obey a commutation relation on a dense subspace $\ms{D}$, which is a core of $X$, then $H$ is essentially self-adjoint on $\ms{D}$.
+Historically, Glimm-Jaffe \cite{GJ72} and Nelson \cite{Ne72} investigate the commutator theorem for quantum field models.
+Faris-Lavine \cite{FL74} apply it to quantum mechanical models and Fr\"{ohlich}\cite{Fr77} consider a generalization of the commutator theorem and prove that a multiple commutator formula follows.